Happy Mother’s Day…

 Iced Tea

 Put a coffee filter in a coffee maker (sometimes little pieces of leaves somehow get out of the tea bags, so the filter catches them then).
-Put 2 Mint Medley tea bags in it.
-Note: Somewhere between when I posted this and now, I switched from using 2 tea bags to using 1.
+Put 1 Mint Medley tea bag in it.

 tea2 then fill it up with ice